-All extended and off-site activities are subject to a risk assessment and must satisfy health and safety and safeguarding requirements.
+All extended and off site activities are subject to a risk assessment and must satisfy health and safety and safeguarding requirements.
+All schools should enter their requests in the Phoenix School Trips platform and follow the guidance, approvals and requirements contained in the platform and any specific additional requirements from the regulator.

-When GEMS children attend off-site activities, including day or residential visits and work-related activities, the Principal is responsible for ensuring that effective safeguarding and child protection arrangements are in place.
+When GEMS students attend off-site activities, including day and residential visits and work related activities, the school is responsible for checking that effective safeguarding and child protection arrangements are in place.
 Residential trips are managed through a GEMS third party provider, Camps International, who are responsible for vetting and managing safety and safeguarding requirements.